Manasa11-23/Retail-Sales-Analysis/README.md

-# Retail Sales Performance Dashboard
+# Retail Sales Performance Analysis

 ## 📌 Project Overview
 This project is an interactive **Power BI dashboard** built to analyze retail sales performance using the **Superstore Dataset**.
 It was developed as part of a Data Analytics internship project, focusing on exploratory data analysis, data visualization, and business insight generation.